andersonphiri/golang/README.md

 # golang
 practise golang
-series of go lang practice
+series of golang, hands on